-Pupil Premium Strategy Statement 2017 - 2018
+Pupil Premium Strategy Statement 2018 - 2019

-1. Summary Information School Longney CE Prim Longney CE Primary Academy Academic Year 2017/18 Total PP budget £15 120 Date of most recent PP review January 2018 Total number of pupils 104 Number of Pupils eligible for PP 13 Date for next internal review of this strategy January 2019
+1. Summary Information School Longney CE Prim Longney CE Primary Academy Academic Year 2018/19 Total PP budget £15 120 Date of most recent PP review December 2018 Total number of pupils 104 Number of Pupils eligible for PP 13 Date for next internal review of this strategy December 2019

-2. Current Attainment Pupils eligible for PP : 2 All Pupils (national average Sufficient progress is at disavantaged) least: % achieving at least ARE (RWM) 0 61% Average Progress Scores in reading -2.42 (confidence -11.04 to +6.21) +0.33 -1.1 Average Progress Scores in writing -4.20 (confidence -12.58 to +4.18) +0.17 -0.1 Average Progress Scores in maths -3.05 (confidence -10.84 to +4.75) +0.28 -3.1
+2. Current Attainment Pupils eligible for PP : 1 All Pupils (national average Sufficient progress is at disavantaged) least: % achieving at least ARE (RWM) Data suppressed due to numbers 61% Average Progress Scores in reading +0.33 -1.1 Average Progress Scores in writing +0.17 -0.1 Average Progress Scores in maths +0.28 -3.1

 3. Ba 3.
-Barriers to future attainment (for eligble for PP including high ability) In School ba In School barriers (issues to be addressed in school, such as poor oral language skills) Α Accelerated progress for pupils who joined the school below national expectations В Social skill and emotional difficulties have impacted on the academic achievement of a group of pupils External bar rriers (issues which also require action outside school, such as low attendance rates) С Support at home/low expectations D Attendance
+Barriers to future attainment (for eligble for PP including high ability) In School b arriers (issues to be addressed in school, such as poor oral language skills) A Accelerated progress for pupils who joined the school below national expectations В Social skill and emotional difficulties have impacted on the academic achievement of a group of pupils Social skin and emonorial difficulties have impacted on the academic achievement of a group of papies External bar rriers (issues which also require action outside school, such as low attendance rates) С Support at home/low expectations D Attendance

 4. Outcomes Desired outcomes and how they will be measured Success Criteria A Improve reading, writing and maths skills for pupils eligible for PP in KS2 through additional reading sessions, maths intervention so pupils achieve in line with non-pp pupils Pupils eligible for PP make rapid progress by the end of the year so that all pupils eligible for PP meet age related expectations.
-PP children make better progress in reading so that their writing is influenced by this Children enjoy reading and can talk enthusiastically about a book they are enjoying PP children achieve in line with non-PP children.
-Pupils eligible for PP in В Provide support for pupils through the school counsellor.
+PP children make better progress in reading so that their writing is influenced by this Children enjoy reading and can talk enthusiastically about a book they are enjoying PP children achieve in line with non-PP children. В Provide support for pupils through the school counsellor.
 To give parents the opportunity to engage and work in partnership with the school.
 The children express their feelings and emotions through sand play therapy and social skills sessions.
 Pupils develop their communication skills so they are able to express when they are feeling anxious or worried.
 Concentration levels are increased and pupils are able to cope with the demands of the curriculum С To give parents the opportunity to engage and work in partnership with the school through initiatives such as AfA structured conversations, parent information evenings, phone calls etc. PP children make better progress in reading so that their writing is influenced by this PP children can achieve well in spelling Children enjoy reading and can talk enthusiastically about a book they are enjoying PP children achieve in line with non-PP children.
 D The attendance of PP children improves Work with families to help them understand the importance of good attendance whilst understanding their reasons for non- attendance.
 Attendance for the children is in line with national at 96%